Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: Yeah?

-PLECK: I am really sorry that happened to you.
+PLECK: I am really sorry that that happened to you.

 BORY: Thank you, that’s really nice.
 Thank you.